renjohn/SitefinityDocker/README.md

 * data
   * app_data - This directory maps to the Sitefinity Backend app_data directory where your license files,  configuration files, and log files are persistently stored
+  * https - This data is for storage of generated ssl certificate
   * sql_data - This is directory is mounted to the container to store the sql database.
 Your Sitefinity databases will be persisted here
 * Renderer - Location of the Sitefinty Frontend solution.
 This is where you will run the main docker topology from
 * SitefinityWebApp - Location of the Sitefinity Backend solution.
 This is where you can make any customizations for the backend of the product